findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 ### Step 2: Get Some ETH onto Base

-If you have an account with Coinbase (or most other platforms) you can buy ETH with fiat currency (like the US dollar) and send the ETH to your wallet using the Bse netowkr.
+If you have an account with Coinbase (or most other platforms) you can buy ETH with fiat currency (like the US dollar) and send the ETH to your wallet using the Base network.
 If you have ETH sitting on Ethereum, we need to teleport it over to Base.
 This is called "bridging."
 The easiest and safest way to bridge to Base is to use the official Base Bridge.
-You connect your wallet, select Ethereum as the source and Base as the destination, and boom, your ETH appears on the other side, ready to spend on whatever your degen mind dreams up.
+You connect your wallet, select Ethereum as the source and Base as the destination, and boom!
+Your ETH appears on the other side, ready to spend on whatever your degen mind dreams up.
 After the bridging fees (paid to Ethereum), it'll get cheaper.
 We're on Base now, baby.

 ### Step 3: Pick a DEX and Connect